Car maintenance: the DIY essentials for looking after your car

 Windscreen washer fluid

 This really couldn’t be easier.
-Locate the windscreen washer bottle cap, which will usually be located under the bonnet and have a windscreen washer jet symbol printed on top.
+Locate the windscreen washer bottle cap, which will usually be located under the bonnet and have a windscreen washer jet symbol printed on top – check your car’s handbook if you’re unsure.
 The lid usually unclips, so if you’ve found a bottle with a screw top, then you’ve likely got the wrong one.
-Double-check in your manual to be sure.

 Once you’ve removed the lid, use a funnel to top up the fluid.
 Dedicated screenwash fluid is better than water or water mixed with washing-up liquid, as it doesn’t freeze as easily and contains detergent to shift dirt.
 Ready-mixed or concentrated screenwash (that you need to mix with water) are both available.